 - Frequently Asked Questions

-A UK deception ban is a formal mandatory refusal imposed under paragraph 9.8.1 of Part 9 of the Immigration Rules.
-It is the most severe immigration penalty short of deportation.
-The 10-year ban applies where UKVI determines an applicant used false representations, false documents, or failed to disclose material facts — and applies regardless of whether the deception was successful in obtaining leave.
-The deception ban is separate from re-entry bans (which apply to overstaying or illegal entry).
-UKVI must provide concrete positive evidence of deception — not mere suspicion.
-Document Examination Reports (DER) and Document Verification Reports (DVR) must be detailed and substantiated.
-The Court of Appeal in Balajigari [2019] EWCA Civ 673 requires UKVI to put deception allegations to the applicant and give an opportunity to respond before refusing on this ground.
+A UK deception ban is a mandatory refusal under SUI 9.1 of Part Suitability — the most severe immigration penalty short of deportation.
+The 10-year ban applies where UKVI is satisfied an applicant used false representations, false documents, or failed to disclose material facts, regardless of whether the deception succeeded.
+It is separate from re-entry bans (now SUI 12.1).
+UKVI must show deliberate dishonesty on the balance of probabilities — not mere suspicion — typically via a Document Examination Report (DER) or Document Verification Report (DVR).
+For the wider framework, see our general grounds for refusal guide.

 Four Types of UK Visa Bans — Deception, Re-Entry, Deportation

-UK visa bans fall into four main categories.
-Deception ban: 10 years under paragraph 9.8.1 for false documents, false representations, or material non-disclosure.
-Re-entry ban (short): 1-2 years for voluntary departure after overstaying.
-Re-entry ban (long): 5-10 years for removal after overstaying 90+ days or illegal entry.
-Deportation order: indefinite until revoked, typically following criminal conviction or national security concerns.
-Each ban has different criteria, evidence requirements, appeal rights, and routes to removal.
-The Immigration Rules under Part 9 general refusal grounds set out the full framework.
-The 10-year deception ban under paragraph 9.8.1 is the strictest non-deportation penalty.
+UK visa bans fall into four categories.
+Deception ban: 10 years under SUI 9.1 for dishonest false documents, false representations, or material non-disclosure.
+Re-entry ban (short): 12 months for own-expense departure after a 30+ day overstay (SUI 12.1(a)).
+Re-entry ban (long): 2–5 years for public-expense departure, or 10 years for enforced removal (SUI 12.1(b)–(d)).
+Deportation order: indefinite until revoked.
+The 10-year deception ban under SUI 9.1 is the strictest non-deportation penalty.

 Four Types of UK Visa Bans — Comparison Table